Natalia Długosz: Life and career

 She studied Bulgarian philology and also Croatian and Serbian philology at Adam Mickiewicz University in Poznań.
 In 2007 she defended her doctoral thesis entitled Budowa słowotwórcza rzeczownikowych formacji deminutywnych w języku polskim i w języku bułgarskim written under the supervision of Tadeusz Lewaszkiewicz (in 2009 it came out as a book publication under the title Słowotwórstwo polskich i bułgarskich deminutywów rzeczownikowych, literally: Word formation of Polish and Bulgarian noun diminutives).
 In 2018, she habilitated on the basis of her book entitled O znakach ubezwłasnowolnionych, czyli o nowych polskich i bułgarskich compositach bezafiksalnych w medialnym discursie publicystycznym, literally: On the incapacitated signs, i.e. on the new Polish and Bulgarian non-affixal compounds in media journalistic discourse.
-She is also a graduate of psychology in management at Wrocław University of Economics and completed the School of Academic Tutors at Collegium Wratislaviense.
+She is also a graduate of Psychology in Management programme at Wrocław University of Economics and Business.
+She also completed the Academic Tutor Training Programme at Collegium Wratislaviense, where she obtained accreditation as an Academic Tutoring Practitioner.

 She was employed as an assistant professor and later as a university professor at the Institute of Slavonic Philology in the Faculty of Polish and Classical Philology at Adam Mickiewicz University.
 She is a member of the Slavonic Commission of the Poznań branch of the Polish Academy of Sciences and a member of the Council of Disciplines of Linguistics and Literary Studies at Adam Mickiewicz University.
 She is also a member of the International Sociolinguistic Society "Acad.
 Mihail Videnov".
 She has collaborated with, among others, the Bulgarian Academy of Sciences, the Prague School of Creative Communication and the universities of St Andrews and Kansas.
+In 2017, she signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.